 The Dreamland amusement park was a fundamental element of the Margate seafront and comprised a cinema, amusement arcades, cafes and a traditional collection of fairground rides.
-Unfortunately the site has been closed for a number of years and the Council is involved in a CPO to acquire the site with the intention of reopening the facilities including the traditional fairground.
-It is intended that the management of the site, once successfully acquired, will be undertaken by an independent trust but the assets will be retained in Council ownership.
+Unfortunately the site has been closed for a number of years and the Council has been involved in a CPO to acquire the site with the intention of reopening the facilities including the traditional fairground.
+It is intended that the management of the site will be undertaken by a third party but the assets will be retained in Council ownership.
 During 2011/12 the Council acquired five rides that it would use in the restored park.
 The rides are being refurbished and will be stored off site until they can be securely sited in the park.